Techtonica/curriculum/career/roles-in-tech/technical-program-manager.md

 **What Now?**

-So now you’re convinced that you should become a technical project manager – **but how?**
+So now you’re convinced that you should become a Technical Program Manager, but how?

-1. Take Time to Understand Your Project/Product.
+1. Take time to understand the programs around you.
-2. Learn to Code on Your Own.
+2. Learn to code on your own.
-3. Build Something on your Own.
+3. Build something on your own.

 **Challenges**